Atlas6174/blogr-landing-page-main/README.md

 more complete.

 ## Author
-I don't have webpage yet, nor teitter or another social media.
+I don't have webpage yet, nor twitter or another social media.
 But her you can find my github and frontendmentor profiles:

 - Frontend Mentor - [@@Atlas6174](https://www.frontendmentor.io/profile/Atlas6174)